 An educational Community of Inquiry is defined as a group of individuals who collaboratively engage in purposeful critical discourse and reflection to construct personal meaning and confirm mutual understanding.
-This process of creating deep and meaningful learning is facilitated through three interdependent elements:
+This process of creating deep and meaningful learning is facilitated through three interdependent elements1:

 - Teaching Presence is the design, facilitation, and direction of cognitive and social processes for the purpose of realizing personally meaningful and educationally worthwhile learning outcomes. - Social presence is "the ability of participants to identify with the community (e.g., course of study), communicate purposefully in a trusting environment, and develop inter-personal relationships by way of projecting their individual personalities" (Garrison, 2009, p.
-352). - Cognitive Presence is the extent to which learners are able to construct and confirm meaning through sustained reflection and discourse.
+352).